 Transform Trustees and the Trust's Safeguarding team are responsible for ensuring the safety and well-being of all children and staff across the Trust.
-The Trust will provide support in the form of: -
+The Trust will provide support in the form of:

-- Regular briefing sessions via the Trust's Safeguarding Working Group for school DSLs and other members of the safeguarding team the school feel appropriate. - Peer-led mini-case conferences across each Partnerships for DSLs and other safeguarding colleagues to present complex cases and identify best practice and learning points. - Termly safeguarding briefings for Safeguarding Governors. - Access to a range of safeguarding training. - Support for safeguarding colleagues who may need to present and/or attend court on safeguarding matters. - Provide advice, support, and challenge for school DSLs to talk through concerns and next steps. - Any Trust Centre staff who are based, or work in schools, will be required to follow the school's own Safeguarding Policies. - The Trust has a clear process in place for managing serious safeguarding concerns or incidents (Appendix 1).
-This includes supporting with the Local Authority processes (Rapid Review/Local Child Safeguarding Practice Review (LCSPR) as well as Trust processes that mirror the external review processes.
+- Regular briefing sessions via the Trust's Safeguarding Network Group for school DSLs and other members of the safeguarding team the school feel appropriate. - Annual Trust Safeguarding review for each school. - Termly safeguarding briefings for Safeguarding Governors. - Access to a range of safeguarding training. - Support for safeguarding colleagues who may need to present and/or attend court on safeguarding matters. - Provide advice, support, and challenge for school DSLs to talk through concerns and next steps. - Any Trust Centre staff who are based, or work in schools, will be required to follow the school's own Safeguarding Policies.

 The Trust mandates that all schools use the online safeguarding recording system MyConcern.
-The Trust's Safeguarding team will also conduct regular audits of the MyConcern system for each school to look for learning points and best practice.
+The Trust's Safeguarding team will also conduct regular reviews of the MyConcern system for each school to look for learning points and best practice.